 No circumstance is more challenging to endure than the loss of a loved one.
 It can be even more difficult for the surviving loved ones when the death was caused by the negligence or misconduct of another person, company, or organization.
 However, if this is the case, a surviving family member may be able to hire a wrongful death attorney and file a wrongful death lawsuit.
-If successful, they may be financially compensated for economic and noneconomic damages that they have suffered as a result of the untimely loss.
+If successful, they may be financially compensated for economic and non-economic damages that they have suffered as a result of the untimely loss.

 In this blog, we’re taking a closer look at wrongful death suits to understand more about this specific type of personal injury claim.
 We review common causes of wrongful death lawsuits, who can file one of these claims, what types of damages can be recovered by the surviving family member, and more.

-At the Paul Wilkinson Law Firm, our entire team of Denver personal injury attorneys is dedicated to defending your rights to ensure justice.
+At the Paul Wilkinson Law Firm, our Denver personal injury attorneys team is dedicated to defending your rights to ensure justice.
 Whether you were involved in a car accident, truck accident, bicycle accident, or you’re filing a wrongful death suit, we’ll work hard to ensure you receive fair compensation for your injuries.
 Even if you’re not sure if your case is eligible for financial compensation, give us a call.
 It only takes a few minutes to set up your free consultation to see what your case is really worth.

 What is a Wrongful Death Suit?